publishpress/PublishPress-Planner/readme.txt

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more … then you should try PublishPress.

 = Bug Reports =

 Bug reports for PublishPress are welcomed in our [repository on GitHub](https://github.com/publishpress/publishpress).
-Please note that GitHub is not a support forum, and that issues that aren’t properly qualified as bugs will be closed.
+Please note that GitHub is not a support forum, and that issues that are not properly qualified as bugs will be closed.

 = Follow the PublishPress team =